What is OEE?

 By combining the insights gleaned from OEE analysis with other maintenance metrics, organizations can obtain a comprehensive view of their operations.
 This information can be used to identify areas that require improvement and establish measurable goals to track progress.

-OEE, when used in conjunction with other maintenance metrics, offers a quantifiable means of assessing the effectiveness of changes made to an operation.
+When used in conjunction with other maintenance metrics, OEE offers a quantifiable means of assessing the effectiveness of changes made to an operation.
 This allows organizations to better understand the impact of their efforts to improve asset management and performance, enabling them to fine-tune their operations and realize greater efficiencies.

 What is a good OEE score?